Xiexe/RGBSubPixelDisplay-Shader/README.md

 # RGBSubPixelDisplay-Shader
 A physically accurate screen shader, that displays the screen as subpixels.

-Set the tiling of the texture to whatever the resolution of your screen is divided by two.

-My texture contains 6 subpixels, two of each color, so you would have two whole pixels.

 Any pixel texture marked as 2px will need to be set to your resolution / 2.